• Home

 WORK EXPERIENCE:

 Prior to working for SEPPS, Ms. Allen worked for the City of Santa Barbara Community Development Department, Planning Division, for more than seven years.
-During this time, Ms. Allen served as staff to the Sign Committee and Architectural Board of Review; reviewed development proposals, managed project environmental analysis, prepared staff reports, and presented projects to the Planning Commission, City Council, and various committees and advisory boards.
+During this time, Ms. Allen served as staff to design committees, reviewed development proposals, managed project environmental analysis, prepared staff reports, and presented projects to the Planning Commission and City Council.

 EDUCATION: